 \subsubsection{Examples of Models}

-The first possibility is to carefully modify the input of a generative model, until the output matches desired properties.
+The first approach consists of carefully modifying the input of a generative model until the output matches the desired properties.
 The main example is VQGAN-CLIP \cite{crowson22}.
-Given a text description, VQGAN \cite{esser21} produces a candidate image from a random latent vector; the vector is then optimized by minimizing the distance between the embeddings of the description and the candidate image.
+Given a text description, VQGAN produces a candidate image from a random latent vector; the vector is then optimized by minimizing the distance between the embeddings of the description and the candidate image.
 Both embeddings are computed using CLIP \cite{radford21}.
-Variants can be implemented as in Wav2CLIP \cite{wu22}, where an audio encoder is learned to match the CLIP encoders so that VQGAN-CLIP can be used from raw audio; or as in music2video \cite{jang22}, where videos are generated from audio a frame after the other by both minimizing distance between subsequent frames, and distance between image and music segment embeddings by Wav2CLIP.
-Finally, image generators like VQGAN can also be exploited in other ways, i.e., with binary-tournament genetic algorithm \cite{fernando21} or more complex evolution strategies \cite{tian22}.
+Variants can be implemented as in Wav2CLIP \cite{wu22}, where an audio encoder is learned to match the CLIP encoders so that VQGAN-CLIP can be used from raw audio; or as in music2video \cite{jang22}, where videos are generated from audio a frame after the other by both minimizing the distance between subsequent frames, and the distance between image and music segment embedded by Wav2CLIP.
+In addition to the random latent vector, the text or audio description can be optimized as well.
+This can be performed by the users through many iterations of careful adjustments, or by means of an automated procedure.
+The latter is commonly known as prompt tuning.
+Prompt tuning is about producing prompts via backpropagation; the optimized prompts can then condition frozen language models in order to perform specific tasks without having to fine-tune them \cite{lester21}.
+An additional model can also be trained to output the desired prompt \cite{levine22}.
+Finally, image generators such as VQGAN can also be exploited in other ways, i.e., with binary-tournament genetic algorithm \cite{fernando21} or more complex evolution strategies \cite{tian22}.
 Another possibility is to optimize the input so that the generated output maximizes a target neuron of an image classifier \cite{nguyen16}.
 This helps generate what that neuron has learned.
 The desired latent vector can also be produced by an additional model \cite{nguyen17}.

-The second solution is prompt tuning.
-Prompt tuning is about producing prompts via backpropagation; the optimized prompts can then condition frozen language models in order to perform specific tasks without having to fine-tune them \cite{lester21}.
-An additional model can be trained to output the desired prompt as well \cite{levine22}.